keras-team/keras-io/examples/rl/md/rlhf_demo.md

 This cycle (collecting more data, refining the reward model, and further fine-tuning the policy) can be iterated.

-## 3. Walking Through `rlhf_dummy_demo.py`
+## 3. Walking Through `rlhf_demo.py`

-The `rlhf_dummy_demo.py` script provides a very simplified, "dummy" implementation of these concepts to illustrate the basic mechanics.
+The `rlhf_demo.py` script provides a very simplified implementation of these concepts to illustrate the basic mechanics.

 **Important Note on Keras Backend:**
 This demo is configured to run with the JAX backend for Keras.
 This is set at the beginning of the script: